crackerjacques/SDRPlusPlus_SDDC_Source_Plugin/README.md

 and my study a.k.a garbage plugins for SDR++
 Whenever I feel like it, I maintain it or add new item and features.

+## Operation is currently only confirmed in these environments

+**Ubuntu 24.04 on x64/ Arch Linux on Raspberry Pi 5**

 # WIP.
 Because I don't have an RX 888 in my house.
 Therefore, I do not know if it will work.